YuAnWu0000/zachary-gitbook/book_sources/articles/js/js.md

 # Don't skip javascript

-### Javascript is all the fundamental to the frontend world.
+### Javascript is all the fundamentals to the frontend world.
 Don't skip it!